vitormetzner-LM/my-account-custom/docs/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [Vitor] (https://github.com/vitorfarias001) specification.
+This project follows the  (https://github.com/vitorfarias001) specification.
 Contributions of any kind welcome!